nsrr/spout/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's `gems.rb`:

     gem "spout"